Turkey skips deadline to release rights leader - ExBulletin

 HRW warned last week that Erdogan “has set Turkey’s human rights record back decades” by undermining judicial independence and targeting his critics.

-He also pointed to Turkey’s withdrawal last year from a convention protecting women from domestic violence and Erdogan’s “rollback” on LGBTQ rights.
+He also pointed to Turkey’s withdrawal last year from a convention protecting women from domestic violence and Erdogan’s “rollback” from LGBTQ rights.

 Sources